Clitoris illustration showing both the internal and external parts sparkling

 Jennifer Gray is an award-winning writer with more than five years’ experience covering reproductive topics ranging from birth control to planning pregnancy.
 She is passionate about providing women with accurate information grounded in science they can use to take charge of their own health - while also dispelling myths that exist within the field of women’s health.
 She holds a Master of Science from the University of Edinburgh and currently lives in Ireland.

-Medically reviewed by Erica Brondolin, Data Scientist at Natural Cycles
+Fact checked by Dr. Erica Brondolin PhD, Data Scientist at Natural Cycles

 Key Takeaways